-2. Function -- as a thioester bond -A component of coenzyme A.- high energy bond; 8,800 ca/mole; more than ATP -- used in transfer of acyl groups.
+3. Function -- as a thioester bond, a component of coenzyme A, is a high energy bond; 8,800 ca/mole; more than ATP -- used in transfer of acyl groups.
+Thus pyruvate acetyl CoA NAD TPP CoASH

-- Deficiency -- rare -- intestinal synthesis probably important, as well as, widespread occurrence in foods.
-Symptoms are fatigue, numbness in extremities, cramps. - 4.
-Use -- deficiency states -- topically for ulcers and sores, e.g. Panthoderm. - 5.
-Requirements -10 mg = DV. - 6.
-Source -- widespread in foods; liver, meat, eggs, potatoes are rich sources. - Properties -- alcohol or calcium salt somewhat more stable, therefore used in vitamin preparations, stable at neutral pH, but not in acid or alkali. - 8.
-Toxicity -- essentially nontoxic - 9.
-Other-a dimmer (P-S-S-P) called pantethine is used in Europe as a drug to lower cholesterol.
+- 4. Deficiency -- rare -- widespread occurrence in foods.
+Can also be synthesized by intestinal microflora.
+Reduce lipid synthesis and energy production -> symptoms are fatigue, numbness in extremities, cramps. - 5.
+Use -- deficiency states -- topically for ulcers and sores, e.g. Panthoderm. - 6.
+Requirements -- 10 mg = DV. - 7.
+Source -- widespread in foods; liver, meat, eggs, potatoes are rich sources. - 8.
+Properties -- alcohol or calcium salt somewhat more stable, therefore used in vitamin preparations, stable at neutral pH, but not in acid or alkali. - 9.
+Toxicity -- essentially nontoxic - 10.
+Other-a dimer (P-S-S-P) called pantethine is used in Europe as a drug to lower cholesterol.
 It is available in the USA as a dietary supplement.
-Seems safe and has mild effects in decreasing total cholesterol. - 10.
-Patient Counseling/ patient use issues bound to enzymes through ε amino of lysine; dietary proteins are digested to lysine-biotin (biocytin) which is hydrolyzed by biotinase to release biotin.
+Seems safe and has mild effects in decreasing total cholesterol.
+Controversial use in treating acne. - 11.
+Patient Counseling/ patient use issues Nothing special; deficiencies are very rare; is a component of most multivitamins e.g. propionyl-CoA carboxylase - see B12 lecture carboxybiotin = active species

+Bound to enzymes through ε amino of lysine; dietary proteins are digested to lysine-biotin (biocytin) which is hydrolyzed by biotinase to release biotin.
 An inborn error with a defect in biotinase is known.

-Nothing special; deficiencies are very rare; is a component of most multivitamins e.g. pyruvate carboxylase- gluconeogenesis e.g. propionyl-CoA carboxylase - see B12 lecture carboxybiotin = active species

-H. Biotin

-2. Function -- carboxylation reactions
+2. Function -- carboxylation reactions in synthesis of lipids and carbohydrates rare; dermatologic lesions; rash, hair loss, fatty deposits on face, depression. avidin (protein from egg whites) can precipitate deficiency state → dermatitis, muscle pain, etc.; called "egg white injury".

+3. Tissue distribution: appreciable storage in liver, higher in fetus than maternal

+4. Deficiency

-- 3. Deficiency -- rare; rash, hair loss, fatty deposits on face, depression. - Requirement -- avidin (protein from egg whites) can precipitate deficiency state → dermatitis, muscle pain, etc.; synthesized by intestinal flora. - 5.
-Stability -- very stable. - 6.
-Source -- eggs, meat, nuts are rich sources. - 7. $\underline{DV} = 0.3 \text{ mg}.$ - 8.
-Use -- rarely used alone; several biotin responsive inborn errors of metabolism are known, the most common being a defective biotinidase.
-Some use for brittle nails (mg doses and together with selenium (Diachrome) for improved glucose tolerance in diabetics - 9.
-Patient Counseling/ patient use issues nothing special; deficiencies are very rare; is a component of most multivitamins;
+- Birth defects due to marginal status - Low biotin may cause SIDS - Disorders of biotin metabolism: biotinidase deficiency affects release and recycle of biotin; 1 in 60,000 live birth - 5.
+Stability normally very stable.
+Unstable to oxidizing conditions that promote simultaneous lipid oxidation. - 6.
+Source -- eggs, meat, nuts are rich sources.
+Synthesized by intestinal microflora.
+Recycled by biotinidase. - 7.
+DV = 0.3 mg.

+8. Use -- rarely used alone; several biotin responsive inborn errors of metabolism are known, the most common being a defective biotinidase.
+Some use for brittle nails [mg doses and together with chromium (Diachrome)] for improved glucose tolerance in diabetics

+9. Patient Counseling/ patient use issues - nothing special; deficiencies are very rare; is a component of most multivitamins.